aubreyrjones/iblisvm/docs/instructions.md

 FORK -

-    (segment, addr) : spawn a new thread in the given local segment, with initial instruction pointer value equal to addr.
+    (addr, segment) : spawn a new thread in the given local segment, with initial instruction pointer value equal to addr.